|< Back 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 Next >

 1298Residents of Riga and Grand Duchy of Lithuania defeat the Livonian Order in the Battle of Turaida.

-1455Anne of Savoy is born.
+1455Anne of Savoy is born in France.
 She was a member of the House of Savoy, and through her mother Yolande of France, she was a granddaughter of King Charles VII of France.

 1495The first written record of Scotch Whiskey appears in the Exchequer Rolls of Scotland.
 Friar John Cor is the distiller.